The Historic Yellowstone Trail

 Continuing out of Zillah on 1st Avenue, we rejoined the Yakima Valley Highway towards Granger.
 From Granger, the route followed Van Belle Road to Sunnyside, an official alignment after 1919.
 We drove through Sunnyside on Edison Street and then took a right onto Sunnyside-Mabton Road.
 After a left onto Grandview Pavement Road, we arrived in Grandview.
 From there, we took the Old Inland Empire Highway (OIE) into Prosser, stopping along the way to capture photos of the beautiful wine country and Yakima River.

 Driving through the region with Mt.
 Adams in the distance, we saw the vast agricultural landscape that sustains much of the area's farming industry.
-After passing through Prosser, we continued on the OIE, now simply marked as "OIE" signs.
+After passing through Prosser, we continued on the OIE, now simply marked as "OIE".

 Our next stop was Benton City, and after crossing the Yakima River, we arrived in Kiona.
 From Kiona, we took State Route 224 towards West Richland.
 Along Kennedy Road, we stopped for lunch and visited a few quilt shops that my wife loved.
 After she finished her shopping, we headed toward Kennewick.
 From Kennewick, we crossed the mighty Columbia River and arrived in Pasco.
 While in Pasco, we stopped at Sacajawea State Park, a historic site at the confluence of the Snake and Columbia rivers, where Lewis and Clark once camped.
 Nearby, the old town of Ainsworth, once a bustling railroad hub, has all but disappeared.